-On March \\, 1998, the Company acquired all of the capital stock of NSI and certain affiliates of NSI (collectively, the "Acquired Entities") from the then stockholders of the Acquired Entities (the "NSI Stockholders") pursuant to a Stock Acquisition Agreement, dated as of \\\\, 1998 (the "Acquisition Agreement"), between the Company and the NSI Stockholders (the "NSI Acquisition").
-The consideration paid by the Company to the NSI Stockholders consisted of \\\\\ shares of Series A Preferred Stock, the assumption of the Acquired Entities' S Distribution Notes (as defined below) payable to the NSI Stockholders in the amount of approximately \$\\\\\ and, contingent upon NSI and the Company meeting certain earnings growth targets, up to \$25 million in cash per year over the next four years.
-The Company agreed that in the event the Acquired Entities' S Distribution Notes did not exceed \$180 million, the Company would pay each NSI Stockholder in cash or in the form of promissory notes the difference between (i) \$180 million and (ii) the aggregate principal amount of the Acquired Entities' S Distribution Notes multiplied by each stockholder's proportional ownership interest in the shares of NSI.
+On March 27, 1998, the Company acquired all of the capital stock of NSI and certain affiliates of NSI (collectively, the "Acquired Entities") from the then stockholders of the Acquired Entities (the "NSI Stockholders") pursuant to a Stock Acquisition Agreement, dated as of February 27, 1998 (the "Acquisition Agreement"), between the Company and the NSI Stockholders (the "NSI Acquisition").
+The consideration paid by the Company to the NSI Stockholders consisted of 2,986,663 shares of Series A Preferred Stock, the assumption of the Acquired Entities' S Distribution Notes (as defined below) payable to the NSI Stockholders (in the amount of approximately \$136.2 million as of December 31, 1997 and will also include additional amounts covering undistributed earnings of the Acquired Entities for the period commencing January 1, 1998 through March 27, 1998) and, contingent upon NSI and the Company meeting certain earnings growth targets, up to \$25 million in cash per year over the next four years.
+In addition, the Acquisition Agreement provides that in the event the Acquired Entities' S Distribution Notes did not equal or exceed \$180 million, the Company would pay each NSI Stockholder in cash or in the form of promissory notes the difference between (i) \$180 million and (ii) the aggregate principal amount of the Acquired Entities' S Distribution Notes multiplied by each NSI Stockholder's proportional ownership interest in the shares of NSI.

-Several of the NSI Stockholders were at the time of the NSI Acquisition and continue to be significant holders of the Class A Common Stock and, collectively, the NSI Stockholders and their affiliates owned beneficially at the time of the NSI Acquisition and continue to own beneficially all of the outstanding shares of the Class B Common Stock.
+Collectively, the NSI Stockholders and their affiliates owned beneficially at the time of the NSI Acquisition and continue to own beneficially all of the outstanding shares of the Class B Common Stock.
 In addition, several of the NSI Stockholders were directors and/or executive officers of the Company at the time of the NSI Acquisition and continue to hold such positions.
-The following table sets forth the percentage of the total consideration received or to be received by the NSI Stockholders in the NSI Acquisition for each of the NSI Stockholders who is (i) a person known by the Company to own beneficially more than 5% of the outstanding shares of either the Class A Common Stock or the Class B Common Stock as of \\\\\, 1998 (a "5% Stockholder"), (ii) a director of the Company or (iii) a Named Officer.
+The following table sets forth the percentage of the total consideration received or to be received by the NSI Stockholders in the NSI Acquisition for each of the NSI Stockholders who is (i) a person known by the Company to own beneficially more than 5% of the outstanding shares of either the Class A Common Stock or the Class B Common Stock as of March 30, 1998 (a "5% Stockholder"), (ii) a director of the Company or (iii) a Named Officer.

-NSI Stockholder Relationship With the Company Percentage of NSI Acquisition Consideration
+NSI Stockholder Relationship With the Company Percentage of NSI Acquisition Consideration (1)

-Blake M. Roney Chairman of the Board and 5% Stockholder
+Blake M. Roney Chairman of the Board and 5% Stockholder 30.3

-Steven J. Lund President, Chief Executive Officer, Director and 5% Stockholder
+Steven J. Lund President, Chief Executive Officer, Director and 5% Stockholder 5.0

-Nedra D. Roney 5% Stockholder
+Nedra D. Roney 5% Stockholder 25.3

-Sandra N. Tillotson Director and 5% Stockholder
+Sandra N.Tillotson Director and 5% Stockholder 14.2

-Craig S. Tillotson 5% Stockholder
+Craig S. Tillotson 5% Stockholder 7.1

-R. Craig Bryson 5% Stockholder
+R. Craig Bryson 5% Stockholder 7.1

-Brooke B. Roney Director
+Brooke B. Roney Director 5.0

-Keith R. Halls Director
+Keith R. Halls Director 5.0